-Hygiene for men is a little simpler in the backcountry, but keep in mind that same Leave No Trace principles apply as those discussed above.
+Hygiene for men is a little simpler in the backcountry, but keep in mind that the same Leave No Trace principles apply as those discussed above.
 If you are the type of guy that shaves, I would recommend you shave the morning before heading out on your trip so that way you can go longer without shaving.
-If you are going on a super long backpacking trip then you could use some soap (200 feet away from any water source) and dispose of your shaved hair in a dug out hole or mix with dirt.
+If you are going on a super long backpacking trip then you could use some soap (200 feet away from any water source) and dispose of your shaved hair in a dug-out hole or mix it with dirt.

 Dealing with Acne in the Outdoors

 I have on and off dealt with acne for my entire adult life, including during many trips in the backcountry.
 It’s not easy to manage in the outdoors but here are some things I have learned over the years: